-The layered approach to telling the story of the celebrity shenanigans and the murder of a key figure in the Home Group family had me flipping through the pages of this book.
+The layered approach to telling the story of the celebrity shenanigans and the murder of a key figure in the Home Group family had me flipping through the pages of this isolation novel.
 A truly enjoyable beach read!

 For more books like these, check out our complete list of celebrity book club picks ranked.

 This is my favorite Elin Hilderbrand EVER.
 As usual, Elin’s storytelling revolves around a large cast of characters, this time employees of The Hotel Nantucket.

 As we spend a summer with the staff and select hotel guests, we get to see what goes on behind the scenes of a luxury hotel.
 We see romances unfold and fall apart multiple scandals, demanding guests, and a ghost story!